magicasaservice/vue-equipment/apps/docs/src/content/index.md

 hero:
   name: Vue Equipment
   text: Created by Magic&nbsp;as&nbsp;a&nbsp;Service™
-  tagline: Our Frontend Toolkit, Free and Open&nbsp;Source
+  tagline: Our Frontend Toolkit, Free&nbsp;and Open&nbsp;Source
 ---